NZ Birds of Prey / Native / Barn Owl

-The Barn owl has been a regular vagrant to New Zealand from Australia for some time but was not recorded breeding in New Zealand until 2008, making this ghostly white predator of the night our newest native species.↑
+The barn owl has been a regular vagrant to New Zealand from Australia for some time but was not recorded breeding in New Zealand until 2008, making this ghostly white predator of the night our newest native bird of prey species.↑

 Barn owls have been recorded feeding mostly on mice and rats in New Zealand, but they have also been found to feed on small farmland birds such as Greenfinch.
 They probably also take large insects when available.

 How do barn owls hunt?
 Like morepork, barn owls are able to fly silently and hunt in complete darkness.
 They hunt either by sitting on a perch and waiting, or by quietly quartering the ground with wings held in a shallow ‘v’ much like a harrier.
 Amazingly they are able to turn their heads almost all the way around!
 This removes the need to turn their body on their perch and risk disturbing the prey that they are keenly listening for.

 Like in Australia, barn owls appear to breed year round in New Zealand – possibly every four to five months.
 They can lay up to seven eggs, but to date no more than three chicks have been seen fledging the nest at any one time in New Zealand.↑

 What does a barn owl sound like?

 The barn owl makes a distinctive drawn out rasping screech sound that has haunted many a night time traveller and earned them the name “death owl” in some parts of the world!